-- A. For purposes of this Ordinance, a "Local Vendor" must satisfy each of the following requirements: - 1.
-A physical business address in Lee County; - 2.
-At least two (2) full-time employees in Lee County; and
+- A. For purposes of this Ordinance, a "Local Vendor" must satisfy each of the following requirements: - A physical business address in Lee County; - 2.
+At least two (2) full-time employees in Lee County; and - A Local Business Tax Receipt issued by Lee County at least one year prior to solicitation opening. - B. A vendor must be able to demonstrate its qualification for the local preference at the time a bid or proposal is submitted, including any supporting documentation needed to verify the above requirements. - C. Qualified Local Vendors will be awarded a preference as follows: - 1.
+For an Invitation to Bid, if an award would otherwise go to a non-local bidder, but a qualified Local Vendor is within three percent (3%) of the lowest non-local bid, the qualified Local Vendor will be awarded the solicitation. - a.
+When awarding a secondary and tertiary Vendor, the process of 3.5.C.1 will apply. - 2.
+For a Request for Proposal, all qualified local vendors will be awarded five (5) points out of a possible one hundred (100) point score. - 3.
+For Informal Procurement within Tiers 3 and 7, the process of 3.5.C.1 will apply. - D. The County's Local Vendor Preference, as it relates to Bidding preferences for local Vendors, is not applicable to Solicitations or Contracts when Commodities and/or Services may be provided in the event of an Emergency.

-- 3. A Local Business Tax Receipt issued by Lee County at least one year prior to solicitation opening. - B. A vendor must be able to demonstrate its qualification for the local preference at the time a bid or proposal is submitted, including any supporting documentation needed to verify the above requirements. - C. Qualified Local Vendors will be awarded a preference as follows: - 1.
-For an Invitation to Bid, if an award would otherwise go to a non-local bidder, but a qualified Local Vendor is within three percent (3%) of the lowest non-local bid, the qualified Local Vendor will be awarded the solicitation. - 2.
-For a Request for Proposal, all qualified local vendors will be awarded five (5) points out of a possible one-hundred (100) point score. - D. The County's Local Vendor Preference, as it relates to Bidding preferences for local Vendors, is not applicable to Solicitations or Contracts when Commodities and/or Services may be provided in the event of an Emergency. - E. The County's Local Vendor Preference shall not apply in any procurement for Commodities, Services or Construction if the use of the Local Vendor Preference is prohibited by the terms of a grant or funding agreement or other prevailing law or policy. - F. The County Manager and designee(s) may apply the provisions of this Section to County procurements below the formal bid or formal quote level, as they may be defined from time to time, and as facts and circumstances may warrant. - G. Nothing in this Section shall prevent the County from comparing, contrasting, and otherwise evaluating the qualifications, character, responsibility and fitness of all persons and entities submitting bids or quotes in any procurement for goods or services when making an award in the best interests of the County.
+- E. The County's Local Vendor Preference shall not apply in any procurement for Commodities, Services or Construction if the use of the Local Vendor Preference is prohibited by the terms of a grant or funding agreement or other prevailing law or policy. - F. The County Manager and designee(s) may apply the provisions of this Section to County procurements below the formal bid or formal quote level, as they may be defined from time to time, and as facts and circumstances may warrant. - G. Nothing in this Section shall prevent the County from comparing, contrasting, and otherwise evaluating the qualifications, character, responsibility and fitness of all persons and entities submitting bids or quotes in any procurement for goods or services when making an award in the best interests of the County.